Graduate School Scholarships

 The Award The Graduate School is pleased to announce the Richard R. and Constance M. Albrecht Scholarship award.
 This is a $1,500 award (3 to 7 each year).

-Nomination Process Students are nominated by the Dean of their College and must include two letters of recommendation from advisors and a CV that demonstrates the highest levels of excellence in scholarship.
-Colleges may submit eligible nominees based upon the number of currently enrolled doctoral students (<100=1 nominee, 100-200=2 nominees, >200=3 nominees).
+Nomination Process Students are nominated by the Dean of their College and must include two letters of recommendation from advisors, a CV that demonstrates the highest levels of excellence in scholarship, and an unofficial transcript.

 Deadline